luhman/CodePath/Week 2 - Events and States/README.md

 &#10004; After tapping log in button, show the loading indicator in the button.
 After a 2 second delay, check the password.

+* If the password is 'password', transition to the next screen.
+* If the password is anything else, display the password error alert.

 Facebook Feed

 &#10004; Navigation bar should have the search button and messages button.